PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 Features include a comprehensive product analytics suite (e.g. trend analysis, dashboards, funnels, path analysis, retention tracking etc.), feature flags for feature control, experimentation (A/B and multivariate testing), session recording, heatmaps and [more](/product).

-It’s entirely self-serve, with the ability to auto-capture event information out of the box.
+It’s entirely self-serve, with the ability to autocapture event information out of the box.
 PostHog can also be self-hosted on your existing infrastructure using Docker Compose, making it ideal if you don't want to share data with third parties.

 It's a good option if you're after an [open-source session recording tool](/blog/best-open-source-session-replay-tools), too.